COVID-19 vaccination in Ontario

-COVID-19 vaccination in Ontario began in December 2020, when the first doses of the Pfizer vaccine were administered.
+COVID-19 vaccination in Ontario began in December 2020, when the first doses of the Pfizer-BioNTech COVID-19 vaccine were administered.
 In February 2021, shipments for both the Pfizer and Moderna vaccines increased significantly.
 By May 2021, over 50 percent of Ontarians had received their first dose.
+By the beginning of 2022, over 80 percent of Ontarians had received their first dose.

 Timeline of rollout

 Early rollout

 On December 9, 2020, Health Canada approved the Pfizer–BioNTech COVID-19 vaccine.
 Vaccines were distributed amongst the provinces by the Federal government.
-Ontario received an initial delivery of 6,000 doses of the Pfizer vaccine of a total of 90,000 to be received before the end of 2020.
+Ontario received an initial delivery of 6,000 doses of the Pfizer vaccine of a total of 90,000 doses to be received before the end of 2020.
 On December 14, 2020, the first vaccination was delivered in Ontario in Toronto, kicking off a vaccination rollout.

-Vaccinations began on December 14, 2020, in a pilot program to vaccinate health-care workers working in long-term care homes and later expanded to front-line health-care workers.
+Vaccinations began on December 14, 2020, in a pilot program to vaccinate health-care workers working in long-term care (LTC) homes and later expanded to front-line health-care workers.
 Ontario's vaccination task force later announced their plan to inoculate all long-term care home residents and staff in Toronto, Peel, York and Windsor-Essex with a goal date of January 21, 2021.
-The government expanded this to all long-term care home residents in the province by February 15.
+The government expanded this to all long-term care home residents in the province by February 15, 2021.

 On December 23, 2020, Health Canada approved the mRNA-1273 COVID-19 vaccine developed by Moderna.
 The first tranche of vaccines of a total 53,000 designated for Ontario by the end of 2020 arrived at Toronto Pearson International Airport on December 24.

 Over the Christmas and holiday season, many vaccination clinics were paused.
 The Ontario government has been criticized for this delay, the government officially responded that the cessation was due to staff shortages.
 Rick Hillier, in charge of the Ontario vaccine task-force later apologized, calling the cessation a "mistake".
 On December 29, 2020, he added that the task-force was looking into applying single doses of the Moderna vaccine in order to inoculate even more people more efficiently.

 On January 15, 2021, it was announced all LTC homes in Toronto had been vaccinated.
 On January 19, 2021, the provincial government announced all LTC residents and staff in hot zones had received at least their first dose.
 By February 14, 2021, the province announced it had completed at least first-dose vaccinations in all long-term care homes in Ontario.

 Manufacturing delays

 Due to manufacturing delays with Pfizer (aimed at retooling to expedite vaccine production), Ontario received a significant decline in vaccine delivery between late January and early February.
 On January 29, 2021, another delay was announced with Moderna, who announced that a 20–25 percent cut in product would be delivered to Canada for the month of February.

-On January 28, 2021, the Ontario government announced a major miscalculation in reported fully vaccinated people, over-reporting the number of fully vaccinated individuals.
+On January 28, 2021, the Ontario government announced a major miscalculation in the number of reported fully vaccinated people, over-reporting the number of fully vaccinated individuals.